Which is better furnace or boiler

 HVAC

-The answer to 'which is better furnace or boiler' is that both furnaces and boilers have their own advantages, and the best option depends on your specific home and heating needs.
-Furnaces use forced air to distribute heat, while boilers use hot water or steam to heat your home.
-Furnaces are generally less expensive to install, but boilers can be more energy-efficient and provide more even heat distribution.
+The answer to 'which is better furnace or boiler' is that both furnaces and boilers have their own advantages, and the 'better' option depends on your specific home heating needs and preferences.
+Furnaces use forced air to distribute heat through ductwork, while boilers circulate hot water or steam through pipes to provide radiant heat.

 Sources